Jacor4454/trie/README.md

-        delete  -  the word following it will be deleted for in the trie (but all data will remain) purge  -  the word following it will be searched for in the trie (and all data will be removed if able to do so) display  -  copies current trie data to your device and displays it quit - stops the connection and terminates program (please use rather than ctrl C, it still works but ctrl C takes time for the server to realise the connection has been lost)
+        delete  -  the word following it will be deleted for in the trie (but all data will remain) purge  -  the word following it will be searched for in the trie (and all data will be removed if able to do so) display  -  copies current trie data to your device and displays it predict - searches for possible words that start with the given input quit - stops the connection and terminates program (please use rather than ctrl C, it still works but ctrl C takes time for the server to realise the connection has been lost)

 ## last words